TahmidAhmed2000/Gov1347/posts/week_8.md

 In this section, I will discuss the validation I used for my models.

 + First off, for the in-sample fit, the statistics are shown above for each type of state.
 We can see that the poll model typically has a higher R-Square than the fundamental model for all types of states.
 It is interesting to note, however, that while the R-square is quite high for the poll model for blue states, it's RMSE is pretty high.
-+ We can see that red states have a high mean squared error using the poll model for the in-sample fit.
++ We can see that red states have a high RMSE using the poll model for the in-sample fit.

 ![](../figures/outsample.png)